-Thank you for visiting the web pages of the Nutrition & Exercise Physiology (NEP) Program at WSU Health Sciences Spokane.
+Thank you for visiting the web pages of the Department of Nutrition & Exercise Physiology (NEP) at WSU Health Sciences Spokane.
 On these pages, you will find information on our academic programs, faculty teaching and research interests, outreach activities, news and much more.

 Regular physical activity and proper nutrition are the cornerstones of health promotion and disease prevention.
 Yet the majority of adults and many children in the U.S. are sedentary at work, school and leisure-time, and our diets consist largely of highly palatable, energy-rich foods.
 Given the well-established health benefits of regular physical activity and proper nutrition, it is essential to understand why so many interventions have failed to motivate people to change their health behaviors and how barriers to making health behavior changes can be overcome.
 The teaching and research foci of the NEP program sit at the intersection of clinical and population-level approaches to combating obesity and chronic disease.
 We also have additional expertise in patient populations that benefit from nutrition and exercise therapy, including bariatric surgery, hypertension, and malnutrition syndromes.